salmanakhtar57/Rock-Paper-Scissors/README.md

 - Paper beats Rock
 - Scissors beat paper.

-##Languages Used
+## Languages Used

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

+## Project Idea

+This project is a part of 'The Odin Project' foundation course on HTML, CSS and JavaScript